Unless you have been living under a rock, you've seen it:

 anxious, and there is some initial evidence to indicate that CBD can be

-with the product, and as a good pet owner, you should make sure that you are
+with the product.
+As a good pet owner, you should make sure that you are

 only purchasing your pet CBD that is high quality and safe.